-Diagnosis 3 POWER IN LEEDERVILLE VILLAGE SQUARE 5 PARKING IN LEEDERVILLE VILLAGE SQUARE Vehicles park in the Leederville Village Square median where Diagnosis There is currently no access to power in Leederville Village Square.Leederville Village Square is a central gathering place within theTown Centre and is often home to events.
-Currently there is noaccess to power within the space and this has been identified as a Diagnosis parking is not permitted.
+ACTION A ACTION 4.5 5 PARKING IN LEEDERVILLE VILLAGE SQUARE Diagnosis Vehicles park in the Leederville Village Square median where parking is not permitted.
 This impacts the amenity of the space and creates safety issues by blocking sightlines for crossing pedestrians.
-Analysis barrier to improving the usability of the space.
-The ample space between the median trees in Leederville Village Square are meant to facilitate event set-up and increase crossing - Conduits were installed during construction of Leederville Village Square to allow for power points to be installed at a later date.
-There opportunities for pedestrians and cyclists. is an opportunity to identify strategic locations for power points to be installed based on the current and intended future use of the space.
+The ample space between the median trees in Leederville Village Square are meant to facilitate event set-up and increase crossing opportunities for pedestrians and cyclists.
 The median space is large enough for one to two vehicles to park, and this often occurs during peak times.
-While parking is not Solution Identify locations for power points in Leederville Village Square. permitted in these spaces, it has previously not been enforced due t lack of signage in the area. eederville (Connect has been identified as a support team for action 4.3.
-Analysis There is currently post-signage to enable enforcement, however this ACTION 4.
-4 TOWN CENTRE LIGHTING is a temporary solution as vehicles continue to park in this area.
-Th Diagnosis There are areas in the Town Centre that are poorly lit. in an opportunity to investigate design solutions to proactively deter Town centre pedestrian safety and quality of lighting have been parking instead, removing the need for enforcement. highlighted as areas for concern with the increasing number of vacancies.
-This could include modular art, movable planter boxes, retractable bollards or something similar.
-Such solutions would maintain the Analysis Although tenancies are beginning to fill, there remains an opportunity to improve the lighting in laneways, open spaces, and on amenity of the space while closed for events, allow the space to operate as intended while remaining open to traffic, and enhance th character of the Town Centre . key walking routes that lead to the Town Centre from parking areas Plan design solutions to deter parking in the Leedenville Village
+While parking is not permitted in these spaces, it has previously not been enforced due to lack of signage in the area.
+Analysis There is currently post-signage to enable enforcement, however this is a temporary solution as vehicles continue to park in this area.
+There in an opportunity to investigate design solutions to proactively deter parking instead, removing the need for enforcement.
+This could include modular art, movable planter boxes, or something similar.
+Such solutions would maintain the amenity of the space while closed for events, allow the space to operate as intended while remaining open to traffic, and enhance the character of the Town Centre.